 This is a picture of 5 different types of couplers below.
 You have the A system, D system, G system S system, and U system.
 Remember, the D system Coupler is the most used in America.
 Beers that need other keg couplers most of the time are European.

 There are more types of couplers out there, but these are alternatives sankes you're likely to see.
+Such as the a-type coupler.
+U system coupler and S system coupler.

 For a complete list of coupler requirements for beer, check out this list from Micro Matic.
 Get the right coupler.